Alone Together: Robyn's 'Dancing On My Own' Opens The Corners Of Community

 This story is part of American Anthem, a yearlong series on songs that rouse, unite, celebrate and call to action.
 Find more at NPR.org/Anthem.

-"Dancing on My Own" starts with one of the most visceral, propelling four-to-the-floor beats of the last few decades.
+"Dancing on My Own" starts with one of the most visceral, propelling four-to-the-floor beats of the past few decades.
 The tempo is perfectly situated right around 118 beats per minute, pretty close to what scientists say is the preferred walking tempo for humans.
 The one-five-four chord progression is immediately familiar, like it's been around since the beginning of time.
 Everything about it is meant to make you smile and move and dance.
 It could easily be a perfect teen pop song, especially considering Robyn got her start making just that.

 But "Dancing on My Own" is more than that.
 When the lyrics start, you realize she's tricked you, that it's all one big bait and switch.
 This is a breakup song: